junduck/abf2loader/ABF2.md

 ## Data section

 Data section is simply a sequence of data points.
-The of data points is determined by uBytes in the corresponding section info, and number of data points is determined by llNumEntries.
+The stored type of data points is determined by uBytes in the corresponding section info, and number of data points is determined by llNumEntries.

 Data can be stored in int16 or float32 format.
 This can be figured out by nDataFormat in header (if 0, int16 format is used), or by 11th